Wolf, goat and cabbage problem

 The wolf, goat, and cabbage problem is a river crossing puzzle.
-It dates back to at least the 9th century, and has entered the folklore of several cultures.
+It dates back to at least the 9th century AD from a manuscript by Alcuin of York, and has entered the folklore of several cultures.

 The story

 A farmer with a wolf, a goat, and a cabbage must cross a river by boat.
 The boat can carry only the farmer and a single item.
 If left unattended together, the wolf would eat the goat, or the goat would eat the cabbage.
 The farmer must help them all cross the river without anything being eaten.